-Decades past had plenty of cultural icons.
-Numerous elements shaped life and Americans reacted to the world’s events by expressing themselves in many ways.
+Decades past had plenty of cultural icons, numerous elements shaping life with Americans reacting to the world’s events by expressing themselves in many ways.
 They forged an independent identity and bonded with a community through clothes, hairstyles, actions, and products.
-Nothing offers a vivid, visual exploration of American culture through the 1970s than vintage photos.
+And nothing offers a vivid, visual exploration of American culture through the 1970s than vintage photos.

 The right picture can tell a whole story with just one frame.
 A quick glance can show you what people wore, valued, wanted, and did.
 Vintage photos such as these can display trends that show what America was going through at the time.
 And even if the subject of that picture is an outlier, that is still an integral part of history told right there.
 Take a look now and walk through memory lane.
 Do you recognize any big trends?

 The 1970s brought people’s focus inward